D0nni387/The-Quiz-Hub/README.md

 ### Select a topic

-The user is presented with an option to choose a topic of choice from all available topics helping to provide a more tailored game to the user
+The user is presented with an option to choose a topic of choice from all available topics helping to provide a more tailored game to the user.

 ### Select Difficulty